zmess24/personal-website-nextjs/src/posts/fine-tuning-performance.md

 Prompt engineering is a process in which specific and carefully structured prompts are crafted to effectively communicate with an LLM (like ChatGPT, Claude, Gemini, ect) in a way that guides the model towards producing a desired output.
 The goal of prompt engineering is to maximize the accuracy and relevance of the LLM's responses without changing the actual weights of the neural network itself.

-In GrappleGenius, I used prompt engineering to perform sentiment analysis on the video titles I provided to determine if they were related to JuJitsu or not, and also for summarizing the output of the video transcripts into carefully formatted JSON.
+I leveraged prompt engineering to perform sentiment analysis on the video titles I provided to determine if they were related to JuJitsu or not, and also for summarizing the output of the video transcripts into carefully formatted JSON.

-For example, below is the system prompt I used for performing sentiment analysis in GrappleGenius:
+For example, below is the system prompt I prompt engineered to perform sentiment analysis:

 ```python
 system_role = "You are a helpful sentiment analysis assistant whose sole purpose is to determine if the provided YouTube video titles are Brazilian Ju-Jitsu, Judo, or Wrestling instructionial videos.
 I only want you to give 'True' or 'False' answers with no additional information."